Southern Australia

-Although it comprises about half of the total area of Australia, Southern Australia includes about three-quarters of the Australian population, the main agricultural areas and the main industrial centres.
+Covering about half of the total area of Australia, Southern Australia includes about three-quarters of the Australian population, the main agricultural areas and the main industrial centres.
 The area is also notable for its primarily temperate, mediterranean, alpine or arid environmental and climatic conditions which contrasts to the mainly tropical climate of Northern Australia.
 Southern Australia has long suffered extreme weather events due to the arid landscape, however in recent times these conditions have been exacerbated due to climate change.

-The region has several key industries which contribute to the high gross product and large value of exports.
-Southern Western Australia largely focuses on mining as a key export, whilst the states of Victoria and New South Wales focus on traditional sectors such as manufacturing, tourism, and finance.
-Tasmania and South Australia are regional economies, primarily concentrated on manufacturing.
+The region has several key industries which contribute to the high gross domestic product and large value of exports.
+Southern Western Australia largely focuses on mining as a key export, whilst the states of Victoria and New South Wales focus on traditional sectors such as manufacturing, tourism and financial services.
+Tasmania and South Australia are regional economies, primarily concentrated on manufacturing and fisheries.